 Rule 4 is all about how to have the energy for the journey.

-Running a small business takes lots and lots of effort and determination so how do you keep your energy topped up along the way?
+Life takes lots and lots of effort and determination so how do you keep your energy topped up along the way?

 The three lessons I learnt from Rule 4